seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 Once the GPU has processed all vertices the GPU can clip the vertices to within the NDC area only, it transform those vertices into triangles and then _rasterises_ the triangles into fragments which sort-of represent the pixels of the primitive being drawn.
 The GPU will then call your _fragment shader_ for each fragment, passing it the relevant output data of your _vertex shader_.

-You invoke the rendering pipeline by calling one of the `glDraw*` functions (for example `glDrawArrays()`.)
-Unless you're using the fixed function pipeline you'll have to have a shader program bound.
-The shader program tells the GPU which vertex shader and fragment shader to invoke.
+You invoke the rendering pipeline by calling either the `glDrawArrays()` or `glDrawElements()` commands (or one of their variations.)
+Unless you're using the fixed function pipeline you'll have to have a shader program bound so the GPU knows which vertex shader and fragment shader to invoke.
 You will also have to specify the vertex data (the vertex positions and perhaps other information such as the vertex normals and colours) of the primitive you are rendering.
+The 'basic shader program' a few pages down shows one way to do both of these things.

 {% uml %}
 title The render pipeline